Banner image placeholder

 Academic Biography

-I am an assistant professor in the biology department at Southern Nazarene University, where I focus on the cultivation and characterization of novel bacteria enriched from the mosquito midgut microbiome.
+I am an assistant professor in the biology department at Southern Nazarene University.
+I study the microbial ecology and physiology of bacteria involved in one-carbon cycling, with a focus on methylotrophs and methane-associated microbial communities in wetland ecosystems.
+My research examines how microbial interactions shape carbon processing and greenhouse gas flux, linking local ecosystem dynamics to broader questions in climate-relevant biogeochemistry through the lens of microbial interactions.
 I earned my PhD from the University of Oklahoma in 2024, where I studied under the supervision of geomicrobiologist/microbial ecologist Dr. Lee Krumholz.

 Read my full research statement here.